The Spoore, Merry and Rixman Foundation

 - Families must provide an annual income statement

-- Applications from schools and youth organizations should outline the specific need and educational benefit
+- Applications from schools and youth organisations should outline the specific need and educational benefit

 - Return completed applications (with a stamped addressed envelope) to the Clerk at the postal address above